 Hi Friends!
-I hope you are all having a joy-filled weekend full of love, good company, and delicious food.
-Today I wanted to give a quick overview on a few different options for having a meat-free homestead.
+Today I wanted to give a quick overview on a three different options that fall under the category, meat-free homestead.
 I’m going to give a quick rundown on the vegan lifestyle, vegetarian diet, and plant based diet, and how these different ways of living can work well with a homesteading lifestyle.

 NO Animal Products.